 With an office located in Knoxville, the lawyers at Greg Coleman Law are available to help Tennessee residents who have suffered harm from a dialysis error.

-Our attorneys have won over $250 Million in successful verdicts and settlements for our clients.
+Our attorneys have won hundreds of millions of dollars in successful verdicts and settlements for our clients.

 If you are unsure if you have reason to file a lawsuit, contact our firm to schedule a free, initial case evaluation.
 During a case evaluation, a member of our team of legal professionals will assess the merits of your claim and offer guidance on how to best pursue legal recourse for your losses.